Electrical & Electronic Engineering

 About this course

-MEng students have the option to complete a six-month industrial placement, gaining valuable skills and experience by solving real engineering problems.
-Alternatively, you can take part in a three-month group project, acting as technical consultants to a brief provided by an industrial client.
-This involves specifying and designing, implementing and testing a pre-production prototype of a new product or technical solution.
+You’ll also have the option to take a six-month industrial placement and experience engineering in action, or to be part of a team project acting as consultants on a design challenge proposed by an industrial client.
+This involves creating a pre-production prototype of an innovative product or technical solution.

 Tuition fees